buzzfeed/solid/CONTRIBUTING.md

 Use the command `npm version [version number]` then `git push`.
 This will create a new commit with the correct git version tag and Solid's package version in `package.json` updated.

 ### 7. Publish the Node Package
-in a terminal window, from within the Solid directory type `npm publish bf-solid`.
+in a terminal window, from within the Solid directory type `npm publish`.

 ### 8. Generate Compressed Docs
 We attach our compiled docs to each release so that rig can pull them down and deploy them.
 To generate this file run `make release_docs`.
 This will generate a compressed copy of the docs in the `.tmp` directory.